Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Liverpool Q-meter System

 where $I$ denotes the RF drive current applied to the resonant circuit.
 Maintaining a constant drive current is essential, as the spin-transition rate and steady-state response depend on the RF field amplitude, which is directly proportional to $I$.
 Temporal variations in the applied current would lead to time-dependent excitation conditions, inducing nonuniform spin transitions and perturbing the spin population away from the desired steady state.
-The Q-meter–based NMR design therefore balances high-fidelity polarization measurement with minimal perturbation of the enhanced spin polarization, ensuring that the measurement remains effectively non-destructive.
+The Q-meter-based NMR design therefore balances high-fidelity polarization measurement with minimal perturbation of the enhanced spin polarization, ensuring that the measurement remains effectively non-destructive.

 Fig.~\ref{fig:D-Baseline-TE} shows a simulation of the Q-meter baseline with a spin-1 TE signal lineshape and Gaussian noise produced by MC sampling.
-In our simulations we match the baseline parameters to realistic experimental scales as much as possible.
-Additionally, the scale of the baseline to signal is matched as is the signal-to-noise ratio.
-The top plot of the figure shows how small the TE signal is with respect to the scale of the baseline.
-A zoomed in view shows the two peaks of the Pake doublet of the simulated signal.
-The bottom plot shows the background subtracted zoomed in view.
+In our simulations we match the baseline parameters, the baseline-to-signal scale, and the signal-to-noise ratio to realistic experimental values as closely as possible.
+The top panel shows how small the TE signal is relative to the baseline, with the inset emphasizing the two peaks of the Pake doublet.
+The bottom panel shows the same signal after baseline subtraction and magnification.
+The factor $C_E$ used in several vertical-axis labels denotes an experiment-dependent calibration scale; absolute vertical scales should therefore only be compared when the same calibration convention is used.